ifeatukelly/content-ops-starter/content/pages/index.md

           fontWeight: 700
     subtitle: Subtitle goes here
     text: >
-      Our mission is to bring the transformative hope of Jesus Christ to those experiencing hardship.
-We believe that the greatest hope in this world is found in salvation through Christ, and we are committed to sharing His love through outreach and the power of the Gospel.
+      *"Our mission is to bring the transformative hope of Jesus Christ to those experiencing hardship.
+We believe that the greatest hope in this world is found in salvation through Christ, and we are committed to sharing His love through outreach and the power of the Gospel."*
     actions:
       - label: Get started
         altText: ''